 Housing units in 52 housing developments, down from 12,000 units in the 1990s.
-This loss in inventory is primarily a result of efforts to demolish or update deteriorating public housing stock, which has led to a loss of overall housing units.
+This loss in inventory is primarily a result of efforts to demolish or update deteriorating public housing stock, which has led to a loss of overall housing units, especially those for larger families.